Astaraxia-Linux/Astral/README.md

 ---

 Astral is still evolving.
-Expect the code to be scuffed, the philo
+Expect the code to be scuffed, the philosophy to be based, and the implementation to be extremely transparent.